 Public consultation

-Currently there are 71 draft SoS conservation strategies available for public comment.
-Each conservation strategy details the critical sites or priority areas for the entity, critical threats, and management actions to address those threats.
+There are 40 draft Saving our Species conservation strategies available for public comment.
+Each conservation strategy details the critical sites or priority areas for the entity, critical threats, and management actions being taken to address those threats.

 This public consultation period provides an important opportunity for members of the community to have a say in the management of threatened species in New South Wales.